A coding impromptu

 ⟨ 15 0 1 0 3 0 1 0 7 0 1 0 3 0 1 ⟩

-Two algorithmic improvements were proposed2 for the function above, namely only iterate over indices where the character found is equal to the first character, and only search to extend the count if it goes up to the end of r:
+Two algorithmic improvements can be made here, namely only iterate over indices where the character found is equal to the first character, and only search to extend the count if it goes up to the end of r:

 }